 The reality is that encryption and other privacy tactics aren’t innate in email systems.
 Even after these leaks it hasn’t become a priority for anyone making these programs or devices since, for the most part and for most people, email is secure enough.

 There are many emails that make their round without encryption.
-According to a recent Google report, 78 percent of outbound mail from Gmail is encrypted, but only 58 percent of inbound messages are.
-That’s a step up from the earlier days, since in the first year that Google tracked incoming mail from Comcast, only one percent of it was encrypted.
+According to a recent Google report, 86% of outbound mail from Gmail is encrypted and 94% of inbound messages are.
+That’s a step up from the earlier days, since in the first year that Google tracked incoming mail from Comcast, only one% of it was encrypted!
 Encryption is a must if you want private emails, but it needs to be with trusted keys.
 Pretty Good Privacy (PGP) is a good choice, but it’s difficult to set up and use.
 Plus, PGP only plays well with PGP — and that’s a big problem.

 These concerns are what led many people to host their own email, but that’s not the answer.
-Let’s say you want to host your email on a shared virtual private server (VPS).
+Let’s say you want to host your email on a shared server.
 That’s great, but you’re only as safeguarded as your hosting company is.
 You’ll also be the one in charge of staying on top of the latest hacks.
 If you’re in flight while a server goes down, a break-in occurs, or your home Wi-Fi isn’t secure enough, then what?

-Running a server at home comes with actual security risks.
+Running a server at home comes with actual security risks too.
 There are reliability issues, like when the power goes out.
 Plus, remember that sysadmin jobs can be very complex.
 Even installing programs can be tricky and you should be well-versed in SSL certificates before you even try.
-In the age of mobile readiness, many people are reading their emails first on a smartphone, which adds another layer of complexity into the mix.

-It’s your best bet not to host your own email server.
-What you should do is keep work and personal emails separate.
-Choose a web host that prioritizes security just as much as you do.
-There’s never any guarantee that you won’t be spied on, but there are choices you can make to optimize your safety and privacy.
+It’s your best bet not to host your own email server, instead use Gmail, Exchange Online (Microsoft) or Workspace (Google).
+What you should also do is keep work and personal emails separate.
+Choose a web host that prioritizes security.
+There’s never any guarantee that you won’t be spied on, but there are choices that you can make to optimize your safety and privacy.